CurveDocs/curve-docs/docs/LLAMMA/amm.md

 LLAMMA is the market-making contract that rebalances the collateral.
 As the name already suggests, this contract is responsible for lending and liquidating collateral.
 Every market has its own AMM (created from a blueprint contract), which contains the collateral asset and crvUSD.

-When creating a new loan, the controller evenly distributes the collateral put up by the user across a specified number of bands in the AMM and mints stablecoins for the user.
-While the number of bands is, in principle, chosen by the user, there are certain boundaries to be aware of.
+When creating a new loan, the controller evenly distributes the collateral put up by the user across a specified number of bands in the AMM and mints stablecoins for the user, with each band representing a range of collateral prices.

 The **loan-to-value (LTV)** ratio depends on the number of bands.